Galaxarum/KabisBft/README.md

 ## ⚡️ Benchmarks

+> ⚠️ **Warning**
+> BFT-only benchmarks are not working with the latest version.
+A list of TopicPartition must be passed to the
+> KabisServiceProxy,
+> but since BTF is alone no TopicPartition info is available.

 If you want to modify the benchmarks, apply your modifications and rebuild the _jar_ files utilizing the _gradle_ scripts.
 Then, push your newly built jars to the DockerHub via the `build_and_push_all_images.sh` script found inside the `/docker` folder.